 George didn’t bother to pay attention to their argument, but he did wonder: Was he hungry, too?

-“Wait up, George!”
 Nicole giggled as she stumbled after him along the dark beach.
-George was striding away from the huge party bonfire, the sand growing colder and harder under his bare feet with every step.
+George was striding away from the party’s huge bonfire, the sand growing colder and harder under his bare feet with every step.